0xC4FED6C7CCCE/CGDC/README.md

 ```
 python CGDC.py
 ```
 The code will conduct 5way1shot setting experiments on _mini_ ImageNet by default.
-You can change the experimental settings in configs/5ways and specify run 5way1shot experiments on CIFAR-FS like this:<br>
+You can change the experimental settings in configs/5ways and specify experiments on any dataset in the following:<br>
 ```
 configid=[
   '5ways/CIFAR-FS_1s5w.json',